lsst-sqre/sqr-055/index.rst

 Open questions
 ==============

 #.
+When using the "Self Signup With Approval" flow, it gets as far as sending the email confirmation.
+   When I then click on the link for confirming email, it shows a page with an error saying the invite couldn't be found.
+   However, this did work correctly and the email was confirmed.
+   The petition is waiting for approval.
+   If I approve the petition, all reloads and attempts to interact with the page presented after confirming email still don't work, but logging out and logging back in again does work and shows the expected results.

+#.
+Adding ``username`` to the "Invite a collaborator" flow prompts the inviting person for the username rather than the invited person.
+   How can we redesign that flow so that the invited person is prompted for their chosen username after they have enrolled?

+#.
 How should we allocate numeric GIDs and expose them in LDAP?

-#.
    If we enable the ``voPosixGroup`` schema, where does the ``voPosixAccountGidNumber`` attribute come from?

 #.
 How can we restrict inbound CILogon authentications to the Rubin Science Platform to only registered COmanage users?
    Is this functionality that's built into CILogon and COmanage in some way, or will the Rubin Science Platform authentication layer need to check COmanage to see if the user already exists and send them into an account creation flow if they do not?
+   One option would be to not integrate the two from a CILogon attribute release perspective and instead use the CILogon identifier in the ``sub`` claim to look up the user in LDAP and obtain their registered username and other data, or determine that the user has not registered yet.